alpha-davidson/Jet-IQNs/README.md

-# Implicit quantile netwroks for jet emulation
+# Implicit quantile networks for jet emulation

 This repository contains code to train implicit quantile networks to model joint distributions
  - autoregressively, using TensorFlow, and